icecc/icecream/README.md

       export ICECC_PLUGIN_ALIAS=../plugins/libFoo.so=usr/lib/libFoo.so

-Plugin aliases are only used when compiling with clang and has no effect when gcc is used as compiler.
+Plugin aliases are only used when compiling with clang and have no effect when gcc is used as compiler.

 Debug output